When stepping into the Octagon, size can be a key advantage to emerging victorious when it’s all said and done and the horn blows for the final time.

 ‘Butterbean’ would continue to compete in boxing for the next two years and finally decided to end his combat sports career in June of 2013 after suffering a second round TKO loss to Kirk Lawton in England.
 His boxing record officially stands at (77-10-4).

 1. Emmanuel Yarborough

-Here you go ladies and germs, the No. 1-ranked biggest fighter to ever compete inside of an MMA cage, Emmanuel Yarborough.
+Here you go ladies and germs, the No. 1-ranked largest fighter in MMA to ever compete inside of an MMA cage, Emmanuel Yarborough.

 As you can see in the picture above, Yarborough didn’t miss many meals as the former NCAA Division I wrestler stood at six-foot-eight inches and weighted in at mountainous 600 pounds.